FRIGHTFUL SCENE: TV Cameraman From Jersey Shore Hit In Face With Thrown Ball In Yankee Game

 A cart was brought in from behind the outfield fence.

-Stendel, a painter who also works the roaming steady cam for SNY, was strapped to a board and gingerly laid on the cart.
+Stendel, a painter who also works the roaming steady cam for SNY, was strapped to a board and delicately laid on the cart.

 He exchanged pleasantries with a smiling uniformed New York City police officer before the cart pulled away.